Safe Routes to School E-News

 All I Really Need to Know I Learned in Kindergarten

 The first item on Robert Fulghum’s famous list in “All I Really Need to Know I Learned in Kindergarten” is “Share everything.”
 Is it really that simple?
-The Safe Routes to School National Partnership’s state-level advocacy work with shared use (joint use) agreements reveals many complexities – but most can be overcome with relationship building (another Fulghum list item - “….hold hands, and stick together.”).
+The Safe Routes Partnership’s state-level advocacy work with shared use (joint use) agreements reveals many complexities – but most can be overcome with relationship building (another Fulghum list item - “….hold hands, and stick together.”).

 Our seven state advocacy organizer in our State Network Project states (CA, FL, MS, NC, NJ, OH, and TN) have been effectively building relationship and discovering new friends to “hold hands” with during their advocacy around shared use agreements, especially in lower-income communities.
 For example, in MS our state advocacy organizer learned that working with the faith-based community leaders to understand how shared use agreements can support the community has galvanized the concept of shared use advocacy initiatives, along with broader Safe Routes to School initiatives.
 Read more in the MS blog on how faith based communities can play a vital role in supporting shared use agreements.
 And read more on our State Network Pages (CA, FL, MS, NC, NJ, OH, TN) on shared use action teams to learn how you can get involved and how to improve “sharing” within your community.